 The self-organization process starts with each train selecting its lowest-cost hypothesis as its initial state.
 At each subsequent iteration, train $t$ can decide either to keep the current selection $h_t$ or to select a different hypothesis $h_t' \in H_t$.
 This choice depends solely on the local information available to the train, that is, the degree of compatibility of $h_t$ with the hypotheses currently selected by its neighbors.
 It is important to note that the cost of neighbors' hypotheses is not known, as this information is private to each train.

 To evaluate the level of compatibility, train $t$ randomly selects up to $K$ trains from its neighborhood $\mathcal{N}(t)$, observes their current hypotheses (e.g., via directly querying the neighbors), and ranks all hypotheses $\hat{h} \in H_t$ according to the compatibility count $\chi(\hat{h})$, i.e., the number of the $K$ selected neighbors' hypotheses that are compatible with $\hat{h}$.

+As discussed below, hyperparameter $K$ controls the trade-off between trying to find a feasible solution quickly and aiming at a high-quality solution from each train's perspective.

 Train $t$ then decides whether to keep its current hypothesis or switch to a more compatible one according to the following policy: \begin{enumerate} \item If $\chi(h_t) = K$, i.e., the selected hypothesis $h_t$ is compatible with all the chosen neighbors' hypotheses, then the train keeps $h_t$ as its current hypothesis. \item If $\chi(h_t) < K$, then train $t$ selects a more compatible hypothesis $h'$ from the ranking, so that $\chi(h') = \max_{\hat{h}} \chi(\hat{h})$.